 Evening: Notting Hill & Portobello

 Walk from Hyde Park to Notting Hill Gate.
-Wander up Portobello Road (quieter in the evening than Saturday morning, but still atmospheric).
-The Electric Cinema on Portobello Road is the most beautiful cinema in London — check what's showing.
-Dinner on Ledbury Road: Ottolenghi for the café, or book ahead for The Ledbury if you want to spend seriously.
+The Electric Cinema on Portobello Road is the most beautiful cinema in London.
+Dinner on Ledbury Road.

 Day 3 - East London & Greenwich